sigmaSd/Rhook/README.md

 To do that with this crate: (taking speedtest program as an example)

-1- Look up its docs https://docs.rs/libc/0.2.93/libc/fn.recv.html to see what is the function's input/output
+1- Look up its doc's here  [recv](https://docs.rs/libc/0.2.93/libc/fn.recv.html) to see what the function's input/output is

 2- use this crate
 ```rust